 ENDURANCE TRAINING IN SOCCER

 Conditioning – to a lot of athletes it means a lot of running, a lot of sweating and of course pushing the limits, right?
 Not quite – Actually the type of conditioning that is feared by a lot of players, is nothing more than an endurance training.
 In fact, endurance is only one facet of the conditional abilities of an athlete.
-It is rather the combination of those facets that could be described as a conditioning.
-This article will help you undestanding the role of endurance in soccer.
+It is rather the combination of those facets that could be described as conditioning.
+This article will help you to undestand the role of endurance in soccer.

 Conditioning or endurance training